 Our view of Schonbrunn Palace

 The gardens of the palace are beautiful and full of attractions by itself.
-The zoo, the maze and the palm house make it a great destination for families and couples.
-All in all, when traveling to Vienna a visit to Schonbrunn Palace is almost mandatory!
+The zoo, the maze, and the palm house make it a great destination for families and couples.
+All in all, when planning the perfect itinerary to Vienna a visit to Schonbrunn Palace is almost mandatory!

 Useful information when visiting Schonbrunn